DOING BUSINESS IN UAE

 Problems with UAE company registration

-- The government tenders favor i) UAE nationals ii) companies with UAE nationals.
+- The government tenders favor UAE nationals and companies with UAE nationals.
 Disputes with shareholders and agents cause serious problems for foreign investors.
-For example, Abu Dhabi courts can impose precautionary restraint on company assets pending the adjudication of a commercial dispute;
+For example, Abu Dhabi courts can impose precautionary restraint on company assets pending the adjudication of a commercial dispute.

 - The UAE offshore company can neither trade products or provide services within the country, nor rent local premises;

-- Share capital is payable before the business registration process is complete.
+- Share capital must be deposited before the business registration process is complete.
 Healy Consultants will arrange for the share capital to be lodged into a resident bank, which will issue a certificate confirming the same.
 This certificate is presented as part of the incorporation process;

-- The business license registration process in UAE can often take up to 6 months for completion.
+- Depending on the Emirate and type of activity, the business license registration process in UAE can often take up to 6 months to complete.

 Best uses for a UAE company